 Think of it this way: the act of replacing negative thoughts with good thoughts physically impacts the synapses in our brain, causing them to disconnect and make brand new connections, creating new pathways and cells devoted to right thinking.
 We turbocharge the process by engaging in positive lifestyle choices such as exercising, adding nutrient-rich foods into our diet, sleeping and resting well, and cultivating positive relationships.
 These combine synergistically to provide critical nutrients to grow healthy brain structure.

 The effects of this self-directed neuroplasticity are cumulative, so every time we make a choice for hope, we are turning the part of us that chooses into something different than it was before.
-Just as it takes more than one footstep, though, to create a new path in the ground, it takes more than one thought to make a new pathway in our mind.
+Just as it takes more than one footstep, though, to create a new path in the ground, it takes more than one thought to make a new pathway in the mind.
 We have to choose to cultivate the good we want in our mind over and over again.
-Somehow, the Apostle Paul understood this when he said, “Be ye transformed by the renewing of your mind.”
+By changing her thought patterns, Betty changed her life.

-After years of a close spiritual friendship with Betty Skinner, we realized her amazing story had to be told as an encouragement for others who too were struggling.
-Betty gave her life to us in utter vulnerability—widely, freely, and holding the hope that it might speak to the wounded hearts of others.
+After years of a close spiritual friendship with Betty, we realized her amazing story had to be told as an encouragement for others who were struggling with depression and their search for God.

-The first day we arrived on Betty’s doorstep to begin taping, she was wearing the white sweatsuit and deerskin slippers that we teasingly called her “saint suit”, because with her snowy white, monkish haircut she looked for all the world like a tiny, cherubic saint.
+The day we arrived on her doorstep to begin taping, she was wearing the white sweatsuit and deerskin slippers that we teasingly called her “saint suit”, because with her snowy white, monkish haircut she looked for all the world like a tiny, cherubic saint.
 She invariably greeted us with a welcoming hug that we had to fold in half for since she is not even five feet tall.
 The first thing you notice is the warmth and radiance of her smile.
 Her steady brown eyes are faded now but still so tender and full of love they seem to pull you into her soul—or maybe their safety just opens yours.

-It is our heart’s desire to offer you the gift of a spiritual friendship with Betty in the hope that her life’s story might light a path for your own healing into wholeness, and make you a little more homesick for God.
+The Hidden Life Awakened is a beautiful story of healing, hope, and deep intimacy with God that was birthed out of Betty’s suffering, her faithful practice of spiritual disciplines, her solitude in the midst of creation, and her quest for the loving Creator of it all.
+It is our heart’s desire to offer you the gift of a spiritual friendship with Betty in the hope that her wisdom and story might light a path for your own healing into wholeness, and make you a little more homesick for God.

-Kitty Crenshaw & Dr. Cathy Snapp
+Kitty Crenshaw & Cathy Snapp, Ph.D